Course Title and Description |

 Jul 5 - 27 |

 Microorganisms are everywhere!
 In this introductory microbiology course, we will explore the microscopic world around us through laboratory experiments and discussion-based learning.
 Beyond the fundamentals, students will learn how to interpret the microbiology we encounter every day: news headlines about food poisoning and the flu, the science behind the vaccines we get, and even the microbes that make cheese and yogurt so delicious.
 We will investigate environmental and pathogenic microbes, the human microbiome, viruses, and more.
+In our study of microbiology, we will also work with analyzing biological data.
+Some data can be hard to make sense of without help; we will use computational languages (Python and R) to help us gain insights as to what the data really means.
 This course is intended to be fast-paced and challenging, but no prior experience is required.
-Instructor: Shawon Riffat Ara
+Instructors: Shawon Riffat Ara and Ty Bottorff

 |